-His idle prediction provided the comical sight of Sophie — who usually carried herself with a posture and poise that Hermione associated with some sort of deportment school for Proper Young Ladies — climb up onto the counter and wiggle on her stomach until her head was flush with the wall. "…It's not here," she said, her voice echoing back hollowly.
+His idle prediction provided the comical sight of Sophie — who usually carried herself with a posture and poise that Hermione associated with some sort of deportment school for Proper Young Ladies — climbing up onto the worktop and wiggling on her stomach until her head was flush with the wall. "…It's not here," she said, her voice echoing back hollowly.

 "Oh, here it is," Scott said casually, extracting the pen from his shirt pocket.
 His gaze was firmly riveted on Sophie's ample posterior, her wide hips lifted and legs dangling towards the floor in a position that could easily be misconstrued.

 She came to that conclusion without even looking back at him.
 "You butt!
 Give me that pen!"